Infineon/deepcraft-starter-models/AnomalousVibrationDetection/README.md

 To add more data, you need to flash and configure the [Imagimob Streaming Protocol Firmware](https://github.com/Infineon/mtb-example-imagimob-streaming-protocol/blob/master/README.md) on your AI Kit.
 Follow the instructions in the README.md file of the ModusToolbox project to correctly configure and flash the board.

-For starting data collection, navigate to the `IMUDataCollectionProject` folder and double-click the `Main.imunit` file.
+For starting data collection, navigate to the `Tools/IMUDataCollectionProject` folder and double-click the `Main.imunit` file.
 Make sure you have correctly connected the PSOC6 AI Kit to your machine via the USB connector.

 In the GraphUX, set the input parameters for the "Serial Capture" block to collect data via the IMU with the following settings: